BraedenCollings/Final-Project-DS202/README.md

 but little to no fatalities for rest of the year, with almost none in November and December.
 We knew that this could not be correct, as it was impossible for there to be no fatalities in December.
-This led us to the finding that we mistakenly skewed the data when originally downscaling the dataset.
+This led us to the finding that we mistakenly skewed the data.
 At first, we filtered the final dataframe such that we were selecting the first 500 cases for every state and year pair.
 It turned out that the state case numbers were created in chronological order, with the smallest case numbers being in January and the largest in December.
 To fix this, we changed the filter to select only the even numbered state cases.
-This way, we would be getting a random sample of the cases with all of the months having a representative proportion of cases.
+This way, we would be getting a random sample of the cases with all of the months represented accurately.

 It is interesting to note that some of the holidays are immediately apparent, such as New Years Day being the highest datapoint in January,